 WP1 aims to build on existing national farmland biodiversity initiatives, to develop a pan-European network of Experimental Biodiversity Areas (EBAs).
 In these EBAs multi-actor communities (growers, extension workers, researchers, NGOs, citizens etc.) work together to co-develop, co-manage and co-evaluate biodiversity innovations to enhance farm production, and improve wildlife protection and social-ecological production systems.

-WP2 deals with incentives that can be used to successfully steer agricultural farm management in a direction which enhances biodiversity and the associated ecosystem services on productive land and in the surrounding landscape.
-The WP aims to provide a critical evaluation of different pathways to biodiversity targeted management by analysis of regulatory frameworks, private and public incentive instruments, and their combinations from different perspectives.
+WP2 deals with incentives used to successfully steer agricultural farm management in a direction which enhances biodiversity and the associated ecosystem services on productive land and in the surrounding landscape.
+The WP aims to provide critical evaluation of different pathways to biodiversity targeted management by analysis of regulatory frameworks, private and public incentive instruments and their combinations from different perspectives.